User Manual – Durst

 Figure 39: The list of Productions Jobs

-1. In the dialog Edit Production Job, select the first button [91] if you want to apply the tags to all selected Production Jobs.
+1. In the dialog Edit Production Job, select the first button [91] to apply the tags to all selected Production Jobs.

 3. In the Tags [93] selection menu, choose all tags you wish to assign.

-4. Click Save to aply the selected tags to the Production Jobs.
-Note that any existing tags on the Production Jobs will remain unchanged.
+4. Click Save to apply the selected tags to the Production Jobs.
+Please note that any existing tags on the Production Jobs will remain unchanged.

 Figure 40: The tab General in the dialog Edit Production Job